Anther: the part of a flower that creates and stores the male reproductive cells (pollen) of a plant.

-- Cultural generation: all of the individuals born at about the same time.
+Cultural generation: all of the individuals born at about the same time.

-- Inheritance: genetic information passed down from a parent.
+Inheritance: genetic information passed down from a parent.

-- Mated: putting together male and female reproductive cells to create offspring.
+Mated: putting together male and female reproductive cells to create offspring.

-- Ovary: creates and stores the female reproductive cells in plants and animals.
+Ovary: creates and stores the female reproductive cells in plants and animals.

-- Phenotype: the appearance of an individual resulting from the interaction between their genetic makeup and the environment.
+Phenotype: the appearance of an individual that results from the interaction between their genetic makeup and the environment.
 Phenotypic trait... more

-- Trait: characteristics of an organism that can be the result of genes and/or influenced by the environment.
+Trait: a characteristic of an organism that can be the result of genes and/or influenced by the environment.
 Traits can be physical like hair color or the shape and size of a plant leaf.
-Traits can also be behaviors such as birds building nests.
+Traits can also be behaviors such as nest building behavior in birds.

-When looking for something to experiment with, Mendel turned to what was already available in his own backyard: common pea plant.
+When looking for something to experiment with, Mendel turned to what was already available in his own backyard: the common pea plant.

 In flowering plants, male reproductive cells called pollen are created and stored on the anther.
 The female reproductive cells are created and stored in the ovary.
 When pollen touches the stigma, it falls through a tube and into the ovary.
 Here, it combines with female reproductive cells which begin to grow into seeds.

-Lastly, pea plants had a number of visible traits, called phenotypes, that were easy identify.
+Lastly, pea plants had a number of visible traits, called phenotypes, that were easy to identify.
 The inner pea color, for example, could be either green or yellow.

-Mendel began his experiments with true breeding strains, meaning groups of plants that pass down only one phenotype to the their offspring.
+Mendel began his experiments with true breeding strains, meaning groups of plants that pass down only one phenotype to their offspring.
 These true breeding strains were created by mating plants with the same traits for many generations.

 Mendel mated two different true breeding strains together, a green pea strain and a yellow pea strain, to see what phenotype the first generation of offspring would have.
-When Mendel looked at the offspring, called the F1 or first generation, he saw that every single one of the plants had yellow seeds.
+When Mendel looked at the offspring, called the F1 (or first) generation, he saw that every single one of the plants had yellow seeds.

 This result led Mendel to believe that it was possible for a trait to be present, but not visible, in an individual.
 Something from the original green parent plants was skipping a generation and being passed to the grandchildren.
 Mendel repeated this experiment with many different characteristics.
-He tested inner pea color, outer pea color, pea shape, flower position, stem length, unripe pod color and pod shape.
+He tested inner pea color, outer pea color, pea shape, flower position, stem length, unripe pod color, and pod shape.
 He had similar results every single time.